 An easy way to drain the water out

-Some baby bath tubs comes with a drain and plug.
+Some baby bath tubs come with a drain and plug.
 By simply unplugging the drain plug, the water can easily leave the baby bath tub.

 Drains can either be located in the base or the walls of the bath tub.
 Many drains will only remove the majority of water, leaving a little in the basin.
 This is by design, as the purpose is to make the baby bath light enough that you can easily turn it over for rinsing.